okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 1. You want to reuse your templates across the company
 2. Some inputs can not be determined ahead of time

+The major benefit: you won't have to re-upload a template to change its content.